Schwar2/Schwar2/README.md

-# Welcome to My Profile

 ## About Me
-I specialize in **Binary Security** and **Linux Exploitation**.
+I specialize in **Binary Security**.
 I am passionate about exploring vulnerabilities, developing exploits, and enhancing system security.

-## Skills
+## Studing
-- Binary Analysis
+00000000 Binary Analysis
-- Exploit Development
-- Vulnerability Research
-- Linux Security
+00000004 PWN
-- Reverse Engineering
+00000008 Reverse Engineering

 ## Contact Me
 Feel free to reach out to me at: